 Google Inc has agreed to pay $500 million to settle a probe into ads it accepted for online Canadian pharmacies selling drugs in the United States, the U.S. Justice Department said on Wednesday.

 The advertisements led to illegal imports of prescription drugs into the country, the Justice Department said.

-The $500 million represents Google's revenue from Canadian pharmacy advertisements to U.S. customers through Google's AdWords program and Canadian pharmacies' revenue from U.S. sales.
-The forfeiture is one of the largest ever in the United States, according to the department.
+The forfeiture is one of the largest ever in the United States, according to the DOJ.
+It represents Google's revenue from Canadian pharmacy advertisements to U.S. customers through Google's AdWords program and Canadian pharmacies' revenue from U.S. sales.

 Google had previously set aside that amount for a possible settlement over its advertising practices, according to a regulatory filing in May.

-One Justice Department concern was that some Canadian online drugstores failed to require a prescription but accepted an online consultation to dispense pharmaceuticals, the department said.
+Another part of the concern is that some of the Canadian online drugstores failed to require a prescription but accepted an online consultation to dispense pharmaceuticals, the department said.